As adults, most of us have been in a few relationships regardless of the length.

 Those things, the mean things, are what I remember after the relationship ends.
 Yes, I do recognize the beginning was good, though the beginning is just that … a beginning.
 What’s more important to me is how things develop because it shows me who the person really is.
 It’s a learning process for me and I never have any regrets.

-I learn not only on what not to tolerate, but also what to look for in future potential friendships and relationships.
+I learn to look for what’s healthy and what’s unhealthy in future potential friendships and relationships.
 Behaviors are added to my red flag list and I recognize them earlier rather than later in the next person.
 I’ll talk about what I consider to be red flags in an upcoming article.
 Another lesson is to not rationalize other’s behaviors; simply believe who they show you, and tell you, they are.

 I’m no longer surprised when I receive messages weeks later, three months later, sometimes a year later from the person who turned mean.
 They always ask if I miss them.
 My reply explains the things I remember when they didn’t get their way, how they treated me or spoke to me in anger, etc. Yes, I forgive.
 I’ve also learned a lot and moved on.
 When it comes to friendships and relationships, there’s no future in my past.